-- An "educational network" of centres and institutions offering on-site training in parts of the curriculum. - Specific educational conferences for the primary and secondary levels of health care, especially in countries with little developed specialisation. - Special educational activities for professionals allied with medicine (PAM).
+- Specific educational conferences for the primary and secondary levels of health care, especially in countries with little developed specialisation. - Special educational activities for professionals allied with medicine (PAM).

-Most of these components have been developed in Europe where the European Epilepsy Academy Eurepa has been active since 1999, others apply to Asia/Oceania with their active regional academy Asepa.
-Eurepa via a Francophone Section has reached out to the French-speaking countries in West and Central Africa, and a Lusophone Section is under development as a joint effort of the ILAE Chapters of Brasil and Portugal with Eurepa.
+Most of these components have been developed in Europe where the European Epilepsy Academy (Eurepa) has been active since 1996; others apply to Asia/Oceania with their active regional academy ASEPA.
+EUREPA via a Francophone Section has reached out to the Frenchspeaking countries in West and Central Africa, and a Lusophone Section is taking shape as a joint effort of the ILAE Chapters of Brasil and Portugal with EUREPA.